makersacademy/bowling-challenge/README.md

 If the player rolls a strike or spare in the 10th frame they can roll the additional balls for the bonus.
 But they can never roll more than 3 balls in the 10th frame.
 The additional rolls only count for the bonus not for the regular frame count.

-    10, 10, 10 in the 10th frame gives 30 points (10 points for the regular first strike and 20 points for the bonus).
-    1, 9, 10 in the 10th frame gives 20 points (10 points for the regular spare and 10 points for the bonus).

 ### Gutter Game

 A Gutter Game is when the player never hits a pin (20 zero scores).